 .

-The easiest way to define a schema is with a type hint annotation.
+The easiest way to define a schema is with a direct type.
 This is the approach used in the preceding example:

 The Gemini API Python client library supports schemas defined with the